Red Velvet Cupcakes

 What You’ll Need To Make Red Velvet Cupcakes

-- Buttermilk: Its acidity reacts with the baking soda for lift and tenderizes the flour, making the cupcakes soft and moist while adding a slight tanginess.
+- Buttermilk: Moistens the batter and reacts with the baking soda to help the cupcakes rise.
 If you don’t want to buy a whole carton, see my easy method for how to make buttermilk with milk and lemon juice or vinegar.

 - Jump to the printable recipe for precise measurements